isBre/Ethics-in-AI-Notes/index.md

 &nbsp;

-## Consent (Article4(11))
+### Article 4.11 - Consent

 In the context of AI-based profiling, consent plays a crucial role. **Consent refers to the freely given, specific, informed, and unambiguous indication of a data subject's wishes to allow the processing of their personal data**.
 Controllers must be able to demonstrate that the data subject has consented to the processing of their personal data.
 Consent should be separate from other matters, presented clearly, and in plain language.
 Data subjects also have the right to withdraw their consent at any time, and withdrawing consent should be as easy as giving it.

 &nbsp;

-## Condition for Consent (Article 7)
-To ensure that consent is valid, the GDPR lays out certain conditions in Article 7.
-Here are the key points:
+## Article 5 - Data Protection Principle
+The GDPR establishes several principles that guide the processing of personal data:

+1. **Lawfulness, Fairness and Transparency** - processed lawfully, fairly and in a transparent manner in relation to the data subject.

+2. **Purpose Limitation** - collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes; further processing for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes shall, in accordance with Article 89(1), not be considered to be incompatible with the initial purposes.

+3. **Data Minimisation** - adequate, relevant and limited to what is necessary in relation to the purposes for which they are processed.

+4. **Accuracy** - accurate and, where necessary, kept up to date; every reasonable step must be taken to ensure that personal data that are inaccurate, having regard to the purposes for which they are processed, are erased or rectified without delay.

+5. **Storage Limitation** - kept in a form which permits identification of data subjects for no longer than is necessary for the purposes for which the personal data are processed; personal data may be stored for longer periods insofar as the personal data will be processed solely for archiving purposes in the public interest, scientific or historical research purposes or statistical purposes in accordance with Article 89(1) subject to implementation of the appropriate technical and organisational measures required by this Regulation in order to safeguard the rights and freedoms of the data subject.

+6. **Integrity and confidenciality** - processed in a manner that ensures appropriate security of the personal data, including protection against unauthorised or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organisational measures.

-1. The controller (the entity responsible for processing personal data) must be able to demonstrate that the data subject has consented to the processing of their personal data.
+7. **Accauntability** - The controller shall be responsible for, and be able to demonstrate compliance with.
-2. If the consent is part of a written declaration that also covers other matters, the request for consent should be presented in a distinguishable manner from the other matters.
-It should be easily accessible, intelligible, and written in clear and plain language.
-Any part of the declaration that violates the GDPR should not be binding.
-3. The data subject has the right to withdraw their consent at any time.
-The withdrawal should not affect the lawfulness of processing based on consent before its withdrawal.
-The data subject must be informed of this right before giving consent, and it should be as easy to withdraw consent as it is to give it.
-4. When assessing whether consent is freely given, the GDPR emphasizes the importance of considering whether the performance of a contract or the provision of a service is conditional on the data subject's consent to the processing of personal data that is not necessary for the performance of that contract.

 &nbsp;

+## Article 6 - Lawfulness of Processing

+Processing shall be lawful only if and to the extent that at least one of the following applies:

+1. **The data subject has given consent** to the processing of his or her personal data for one or more specific purposes.

+   e.g. A social media platform asks its users to provide consent for processing their personal data to personalize their news feed based on their interests and preferences.
+Users can explicitly grant or withdraw their consent for this specific purpose

+2. Processing is **necessary for the performance of a contract** to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract.

+   e.g. An e-commerce website collects personal data, such as name, address, and payment information, from customers to process and fulfill their orders.
+The processing of this data is necessary to perform the contract between the customer and the online retailer.

+3. Processing is **necessary for compliance with a legal obligation** to which the controller is subject.

+   e.g. A bank is required by law to verify the identity of its customers before opening an account.
+The bank collects personal data, such as identification documents, to comply with its legal obligation to prevent fraud and money laundering.

+4. Processing is **necessary in order to protect the vital interests** of the data subject or of another natural person.

+   e.g. In a medical emergency, a hospital accesses a patient's medical history and personal data without their explicit consent to provide immediate life-saving treatment.
+The processing is necessary to protect the vital interests of the patient.

+5. Processing is **necessary for the performance of a task carried out in the public interest or in the exercise of official authority** vested in the controller.

+   e.g. In a medical emergency, a hospital accesses a patient's medical history and personal data without their explicit consent to provide immediate life-saving treatment.
+The processing is necessary to protect the vital interests of the patient.

+6. Processing is **necessary for the purposes of the legitimate interests pursued by the controller or by a third party**, except where such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require protection of personal data, in particular where the data subject is a child.

+   e.g. A marketing company processes customer data, such as purchase history and browsing behavior, to send personalized product recommendations and promotional offers.
+The company's legitimate interest is to provide relevant marketing content, but they ensure that it does not override the privacy rights of the individuals, especially if the data subjects are children.

+&nbsp;

+## Article 7 - Condition for Consent
+1. Where processing is based on consent, the **controller shall be able to demonstrate that the data subject has consented** to processing of his or her personal data.

+2. If the data subject’s consent is given in the context of a written declaration which also concerns other matters, **the request for consent shall be presented in a manner which is clearly distinguishable from the other matters, in an intelligible and easily accessible form, using clear and plain language**.
+Any part of such a declaration which constitutes an infringement of this Regulation shall not be binding.

+3. **The data subject shall have the right to withdraw his or her consent at any time**.
+The withdrawal of consent shall not affect the lawfulness of processing based on consent before its withdrawal.
+Prior to giving consent, the data subject shall be informed thereof.
+It shall be as easy to withdraw as to give consent.

+4. When assessing whether consent is freely given, utmost account shall be taken of whether, inter alia, **the performance of a contract**, including the provision of a service, **is conditional on consent to the processing of personal data that is not necessary for the performance of that contract**.

+&nbsp;

+## Article 9 - Processing of special categories of personal data

+Article 9 of the GDPR addresses the processing of special categories of personal data.
+It **prohibits the processing of data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, genetic data, biometric data for identification, data concerning health, or data concerning a person's sex life or sexual orientation**.

+However, there are exceptions to this prohibition.
+Processing of such data is allowed if the **data subject has given explicit consent, it is necessary for employment and social security purposes, it is necessary to protect vital interests, it is carried out by non-profit organizations related to specific aims, the data is already made public by the individual, it is necessary for legal claims or court proceedings, it serves substantial public interest, it is for preventive or occupational medicine, it is for public health purposes, or it is for archival, scientific, historical, or statistical purposes in the public interest**.

+&nbsp;

-## Information to be provided to the data subject (Articles 13-14)
+## Article 13-14 - Information to be provided to the data subject

 In addition to these conditions, the GDPR also specifies the information that should be provided to the data subject regarding the processing of their personal data.
 This information is outlined in Article 13-14, the relevant recitals, and the Article 29 Working Party (now European Data Protection Board) Guidelines on consent.
 Here's a summary of the information that should be provided: